yawaramin/scala-modules/README.md

 We express the SML module directly as a concrete structure, while we express the Scala module as an abstract trait that takes a type parameter.
 Remember how we mentioned earlier that in the Scala version we needed to pass in a type parameter?
-The basic reasons are that _any_ value in an SML module can be generic, but only methods in Scala traits/classes can be; and that making all methods in a trait generic leads to very dense-looking code that we want to avoid.
+I mentioned some basic reasons earlier, but there are better reasons that that we'll explore later.
+For now, I'll mention that we want Scala modules to be as flexible as possible, and that leads to design decisions that inevitably lead us to passing in type parameters.

-Well, as a consequence of that decision, we also aren't able to directly create a module (i.e., a Scala object) that can work on any given type.
-Scala objects can't take type parameters; they can only be instantiated with concrete types.
-(If I'm wrong about this, I haven't seen any evidence of it yet.)
+Well, as a consequence of these decisions, we also aren't able to directly create a module (i.e., a Scala object) that can work on any given type.
+Scala objects can't take type parameters; they can only be instantiated with concrete types (well, unless you use existential types, which is advanced type hackery that I want to avoid).

 So, we have to define something which _can_ take a type parameter; and the choices are a trait or a class (if we're defining something at the